 - Review the kinds of questions you can ask scouts.

 - Having trouble?
-Read about best practices for mission design, and see an example mission, here.
+Read about best practices for mission design, and see an example mission here.

-Write each part's specs
+Write each activity's specs

 - Number of questions will be filled automatically.

 Once you've finished building your mission, take it for a test drive.

 - Click "Test Mission" in the bottom right corner of the Setup page